-Haynes International, Inc. ("Haynes" or "the Company") is one of the world's largest producers of high-performance nickel- and cobalt-based alloys in flat product form such as sheet, coil and plate forms.
+Haynes International, Inc. ("Haynes", "the Company", "we", "our" or "us") is one of the world's largest producers of high-performance nickel- and cobalt-based alloys in flat product form such as sheet, coil and plate forms.
 The Company is focused on developing, manufacturing, marketing and distributing technologically advanced, high-performance alloys, which are sold primarily in the aerospace, chemical processing and industrial gas turbine industries.
 The Company's products consist of high-temperature resistant alloys, or HTA products, and corrosion-resistant alloys, or CRA products.
 HTA products are used by manufacturers of equipment that is subjected to extremely high temperatures, such as jet engines for the aerospace market, gas turbine engines used for power generation and waste incineration, and industrial heating equipment.
 CRA products are used in applications that require resistance to very corrosive media found in chemical processing, power plant emissions control and hazardous waste treatment.
-Management believes Haynes is one of the principal producers of high-performance alloy flat products in sheet, coil and plate forms, and sales of these forms, in the aggregate, represented approximately 62% of net product revenues in fiscal 2016.
+Management believes Haynes is one of the principal producers of high-performance alloy flat products in sheet, coil and plate forms, and sales of these forms, in the aggregate, represented approximately 59% of net product revenues in fiscal 2017.
 The Company also produces its products as seamless and welded tubulars, and in slab, bar, billet and wire forms.

 The Company has manufacturing facilities in Kokomo, Indiana; Arcadia, Louisiana; and Mountain Home, North Carolina.
 The Kokomo facility specializes in flat products, the Arcadia facility specializes in tubular products, and the Mountain Home facility specializes in wire products.
 The Company's products are sold primarily through its direct sales organization, which includes 13 service and/or sales centers in the United States, Europe and Asia.
 All of these centers are Company-operated.
-During fiscal 2016, the Company closed its sales office in India and converted to an agency arrangement for sales into India.
-In fiscal 2016, approximately 79% of the Company's net revenue was generated by its direct sales organization, and the remaining 21% was generated by a network of independent distributors and sales agents that supplement its direct sales efforts primarily in the United States, Europe and Asia, some of whom have been associated with the Company for over 30 years.
+During fiscal 2017, the lessor of the Company's existing LaPorte, Indiana facility built an adjacent facility to the Company's requirements and the Company announced that it is relocating its Lebanon, Indiana operations into the new LaPorte facility.
+In fiscal 2017, approximately 76% of the Company's net revenue was generated by its direct sales organization, and the remaining 24% was generated by a network of independent distributors and sales agents that supplement its direct sales efforts primarily in the United States, Europe and Asia, some of whom have been associated with the Company for over 30 years.